See the Shocking Photos:

 - July 12, 2016: Two baboon cages had loops of water lines entering from the top, creating a possible strangulation hazard; two racks of rabbit enclosures had water nipples that did not fully reach into the cages, making it difficult for the animals to access fresh water; three primates were singly housed and had no visual contact with peers; and there were 17 instances of expired medications.

-- March 31, 2016: Johns Hopkins received an Official Warning Letter for its failure to ensure the psychological well-being of primates.
+- October 29, 2016: JHU failed to ensure the psychological well-being of primates.
 Eight primates were noted to have significant hair loss at the time of inspection.
 Some of them were not given adequate treatment.

 - January 28, 2015: A rabbit died of asphyxiation after being left in a cage that was sent through a high temperature disinfecting machine prior to regular cage washing.